Moving along an exceptional surface towards a higher-order exceptional point: Conclusion

 \section{Conclusion}

 We have extended the theory of the spectral response strength to EPs of arbitrary order and to arbitrary Hilbert-space dimension.
 The theory gives an accurate bound for the changes of the energy eigenvalues for large parameter regions (in a given exceptional surface) in very good agreement with numerical solutions of the eigenvalue problem.
 Only very close to higher-order EPs the spectral response strength shows a divergence to infinity that is in general not accompanied by a divergence of energy eigenvalue changes.
-However, the divergence is nevertheless essential for describing the strong response near higher-order EPs.
-This intriguing phenomenon has been demonstrated for two example systems and has been linked to the divergence of the Petermann factor of an energy eigenstate approaching an EP.
+However, the divergence signals a phase transition and is essential for describing the strong response near higher-order EPs.
+This intriguing phenomenon has been demonstrated for two example systems and has been linked to the divergences (and their cancellation) of the Petermann factors of two energy eigenstates coalescing at a second-order EP.

 We have combined the general theory with residue calculus to establish an accurate and robust numerical scheme for the computation of the spectral response strength for the general case.
 For an exactly-solvable model, we have demonstrated an excellent agreement between theoretical and numerical results.